Sexuality in Africa

 Attitudes towards sexuality diverges between Sub-Saharan Africa and North Africa, with the former more influenced by Christianity and the latter more influenced by Islam.
 Discussion of sexuality in Africa often revolves around sexually transmitted diseases.
-Although there exist African communities that are accepting of female pleasure, others may repudiate against such an attitude, while others view sexual acts as primarily a path towards reproduction.
-Differences in genetic diversity show that in ancient African history, women were more likely than men to copulate and sire offspring, possibly due to female hypergamy.
+Although there exist African communities that are accepting female pleasure, others may repudiate against such an attitude, while others view sexual acts as primarily a path towards reproduction.
+Differences in genetic diversity show that in ancient African history, women were more likely to copulate and sire offspring than men, possibly due to female hypergamy.